jameshyojaelee/CRISPR-studio/docs/reference/mageck/README.md

 These resources are not wired into the automated build; they are here purely as documentation for the original MAGeCK workflow.

+## Native Enrichment vs. Enrichr Sets

+CRISPR-studio ships a tiny set of curated “native” pathway libraries under `resources/enrichment/native_demo.json`.
+These are bundled purely for offline demos and are separate from the much larger Enrichr collections fetched via the Python fallback.
+When the pipeline runs with `--use-native-enrichment`, it first looks for those bundled libraries and, when present, uses the C++ backend for a fast hypergeometric test.
+If a requested native library is missing or the native backend cannot load, the pipeline records a structured warning (e.g., `native_enrichment_library_missing` or `native_enrichment_backend_failed`) and automatically falls back to the Enrichr API so analyses continue without interruption.
+These warnings are also emitted in telemetry (`analysis_completed` / `analysis_failed`) so dashboards can explain whether native resources were unavailable or if the backend crashed mid-run.